Nenkai/FF16-Model-Importer/README.md

 - Import from GLTF to ANMB: `MdlConverter.exe animation.glb body_base.skl` (Imports an animation, converting it from GLB/GLTF to Havok format.
 Requires the original skeleton file of the animation's target as a parameter)

 To properly import to MDL, your GLTF model must point to only materials that are used by the "base" MDL file.
 You can look up the materials using a hex editor.
 Example: One of the materials that Clive's `chara/c1001/model/body/b0001/body.mdl` model uses is named `m_c1001b0001_body_a.mtl`.
 To assign that file to your mesh, create a material named `m_body_a` and make sure to include materials when generating your GLTF file.

+To properly import to ANMB, it is recommended to use Quaternion-based rotations in your animations.

 ## Contributors and donation links